BEKK-IoT/getting-started/src/text/tasks/arduino/task6.md

     //TODO: Create a photoresitor
     //TODO: Create a led

-    // "data" get the current reading from the photoresistor photoresistor.on("data", function() {
+    photoresistor.on("data", function() {
        //TODO: Turn led 'on', on low values and 'off' on high values });